Frequently asked questions

 What is a Financial Incentive Agreement (FIA)?

 The Financial Incentive Agreement (FIA) is the legally binding document that outlines the conditions of the Queensland-Smithsonian Fellowships, including the payment schedule and the reporting requirements.
-The FIA also comprises the Queensland-Smithsonian Fellowships application, the Queensland-Smithsonian Fellowships Financial Incentive Agreement Terms and Conditions (version 2023), and the Queensland-Smithsonian Fellowships 2023 Guidelines.
-All documents are available from the Department of Environment and Science website.
+The FIA also comprises the Queensland-Smithsonian Fellowships application, the Queensland-Smithsonian Fellowships Financial Incentive Agreement Terms and Conditions (version 2024), (PDF, 367.7KB) and the Queensland-Smithsonian Fellowships 2024 Guidelines.
+All documents are available from our website.

 The applicant organisation automatically signs the FIA by submitting a signed Financial Incentive Agreement declaration with the application form online, but the FIA is not finalised until the Queensland Government’s authorised officer signs a separate FIA execution page.